ShuilongwxZoey/radiance.exe/README.md

 # 💬Others
 You may get a BSoD during the run of the harmful edition, I don't know how to fix this problem yet :(

-I will upload the source code of radiance.exe if i finished this project.